genesofthrones/blog_genesofthrones/content/blog/opics_carrier_salla-disease.md

 ---
-title: Salla Disease: Genetics and More - 23andMe
+title: Salla Disease  Genetics and More - 23andMe
 description: Discover the ins and outs of Salla disease and how genetic testing can help.
 tags: ["health", "genetics", "23andMe"]
 date: 2023-10-05